Содержание

 this server.
 To limit the access to this server, use netmasks or

-domain names instead of the general wild card productversion
+domain names instead of the general wild card productversion*.

-Refer to the export
+Refer to the export man page for details.

 Save and exit this configuration file.